Stop Walking on Eggshells (2010) is a help-manual for people who have a close relationship with a borderline person.

 But whatever happens, they say, remember that it’s the disorder that is causing the problem and that BP children need love as much as other children (and maybe more).

-It can also come from former friends.
+It doesn’t have to be from intimate partners, and can also come from former friends.

 The problems with BPs is that when you end a friendship or relationship they don’t remember the good of the relationship.
 Or they fail to see you as a whole person with both good and bad.